The Federal Government will Become America's Model Employer for the 21st Century.

 Human Resources and Security Specialists should use this tool to determine the correct investigation level for any covered position within the U.S. Federal Government.

 OPM’s Human Resources Solutions organization can help your agency answer this critically important question.

 Developing senior leaders in the U.S. Government through Leadership for a Democratic Society, Custom Programs and Interagency Courses.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-While at FDA Kimberly was responsible for successfully spearheading the FDA 2008/2009 Hiring Surge that resulted in the agency recruiting and hiring over 1,500 new staff to focus on the expanded food safety and medical product safety mission of FDA.
+Before joining OPM, Kim served for 17 years with the U.S. Department of Health and Human Services (DHHS), Food and Drug Administration (FDA), in a number of roles.
+She was Assistant Commissioner for Management, FDA Human Resources Director, Deputy Director for Recruitment and Staffing, and the Office of Management Programs Director.
+While at FDA, Kim successfully spearheaded the FDA 2008/2009 Hiring Surge that resulted in the agency recruiting and hiring over 1,500 new staff to focus on the expanded food safety and medical product safety mission of FDA.